CONSULTATION FEE RANGE

-Only adults aged 21+ can become a medical marijuana caregiver in Michigan.
+Only adults aged 21+ can become medical marijuana caregivers in Michigan.
 However, they must not have a conviction for a drug-related or violent felony.
-Also, a primary MI MMJ caregiver must not have committed any felony within the last 10 years.
+Also, a primary caregiver must not have committed any felony within the last ten years.
 A caregiver is allowed up to five patients at a time and is permitted to grow cannabis on their behalf.